Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/NewProject.md

     3. Close the window.
     4. Open `MainMenu.tscn`.
     5. Select the `Title` node.
-    6. Select the `Title` node.
-    7. Update the `Text` to your project's title.
+    6. Update the `Text` to your project's title.
-    8. Select the `Subtitle` node.
+    7. Select the `Subtitle` node.
-    9. Update the `Text` to a desired subtitle or empty.
+    8. Update the `Text` to a desired subtitle or empty.
-    10. Save the scene.
+    9. Save the scene.

 2. Link the main menu to the game scene.